This web page is an overview of the ABIH® Certification Maintenance (CM) program.

 The CM cycle length of five years is based on the premise that the knowledge and skills to be a professional-level industrial hygienist evolve over time but do not change radically from year-to-year.
 Industrial Hygiene is a mature profession, having been established in the 1930's.
 As an applied science profession, it uses an amalgam of many different pure sciences and core disciplines, e.g. chemistry, biology, anatomy, mathematics, toxicology, engineering.
 Advancements in those sciences and disciplines are integrated into the IH profession, usually in an adaptive, gradual manner.
 Thus, since the level of IH knowledge and skills to be a practicing, professional-level Industrial Hygienist does not change radically each year, a more frequent recertification period does not appear to be warranted.

-ABIH believes that the five year cycle allows ample time for the Diplomate to develop new knowledge/skills as well as enhance or refresh on previously acquired knowledge/skills.
-This approach is also consistent with the CIH® Job Analysis which is done every five to seven years and used to identify the current knowledge and skills possessed by a professional level industrial hygienist with three to four years of broad scope professional level practice.
+The five year CM cycle is supported by the CIH® Job Analysis which is done every five to seven years and used to identify the current knowledge and skills possessed by a professional level industrial hygienist with three to four years of broad scope professional level practice.
+If the Job Analysis indicates a fundamental change in the IH Rubrics, Domains, or Tasks, the CM program would be evaluated for both the recertification frequency and methodologies (i.e., CM Categories and approved activities).There were not any significant changes from the 2008 to the 2014 Job Analysis.

-An ABIH Diplomate is a person who has met the qualifications for education, experience, and examination; and, has continued to meet the obligations for CM which include: practicing ethically; paying annual fees; submitting an acceptable CM Worksheet (CMW) or passing the Exam; and, passing a CMW audit (if audited).
+An ABIH Diplomate is a person who has met the initial qualifications for education, experience, and examination; and, has continued to meet the continuing standards for CM which include: practicing ethically; paying annual fees; and, every five years, passing the Exam or submitting an acceptable CM Worksheet (CMW).
+At least five percent of all CMWs will be selected for a detailed records audit and if selected, the Diplomate must successfully pass the audit (to maintain their certification).

 It is ABIH policy that the names and certification types of all Diplomates in good standing will be listed in the Public Roster.
 The term "in good standing" means that the Diplomate is paid up on all fees and is not involved in an ethics dispute.
 Diplomates in good standing and former Diplomates who voluntarily surrendered or retired their certification have access to the ABIH Private Roster, a location where additional contact information can be privately shared amongst other professional colleagues.
 Roster contact information is managed by the Diplomate at My Account.